tml-tuebingen/pytorch-module-monitor/README.md

 ## Notes on LLM Usage

-We used Claude Code to help us restructure our research code (written by us) into this package.
+We used Claude Code to help us perform boilerplate tasks, write function docstrings, and create this README file.

 ---